garnierclement/pfe/scripts/osx-package/README.md

 **WARNING This a work in progress and does not work yet out of the box**

+To create new packages, use the following script

+	$ ./create-pkg.sh

+In the current folder, you will find the newly created complete distribution `manticore-<version>.pkg` and all the packages that it is made of are in the folder `out`.

 ## Tree structure and entry point

 The main script is `create-pkg.sh` and the tree structure of this folder is the following